 S2.C.
 How to Transfer Permit Coverage

-Coverage under this general permit shall automatically transfer to a new discharger, if all of the following conditions are met:
+Coverage under this general permit shall automatically transfer to a new Permittee, if all of the following conditions are met:

 The original Permittee and the new Permittee submit to Ecology a complete, written, signed agreement (Transfer of Coverage Form) containing a specific date for transfer of permit responsibility, coverage and liability.
 The Transfer of Coverage form is available on the CAFO permit webpage.